JanneMattila/www/docs/_posts/2024/10/2024-10-21-azure-firewall-and-availability-zones.markdown

 Alternatively, you can use static private IP address in the deployment.
 For setting up static private IP address, you can leverage Bicep deployment.

-Here is example Bicep file that deploys Azure Firewall with Availability Zones and static private IP address:
+Here is an example Bicep file that deploys Azure Firewall with Availability Zones and static private IP address (no other settings are included):

 ```bicep
 resource firewall 'Microsoft.Network/azureFirewalls@2024-01-01' = {